Kitchen and Other Stories

 How effective is this natural laundry detergent at removing stains?

-How many conkers do I need to create a years supply and what preparation is important to stop them spoiling?
+How many conkers do I need to create a year's supply, and what preparation is important to stop them spoiling?

 Will this natural laundry detergent cause an allergic reaction?